BhallaLab/moose/README.md

     sudo apt-get update
     sudo apt-get install moose-python moose-gui

-*[What are PPAs and how to use them]http://askubuntu.com/questions/4983/what-are-ppas-and-how-do-i-use-them)*
+For more information on how to use PPA with package manager, see [What are PPAs and how to use them](http://askubuntu.com/questions/4983/what-are-ppas-and-how-do-i-use-them)

-## Others
+## RPM/Fedora and others

-We are building packages for other distribution as well.
-We use [Open Build Service](https://build.opensuse.org/package/show/home:moose/moose).
-Packages and installation instructions can be [found here](http://software.opensuse.org/download.html?project=home%3Amoose&package=moose).
+There are packages for other distributions as well, especially Feodra, CentOS and OpenSuse.
+We are using [Open Build Service](https://build.opensuse.org/package/show/home:moose/moose) to build these packages.
+Download and installation instructions can be [found here](http://software.opensuse.org/download.html?project=home%3Amoose&package=moose).

-# Installation using cmake
+# Build and install using cmake

-First, run the `bootstrap` script.
-It will fetch the submodules and/or update them.
-You should have `cmake` installed on your system to build and install moose from this repository.
+[See the instructions here](https://github.com/BhallaLab/moose-core/blob/master/INSTALL.cmake.md).
+Once all the listed dependencies are installed, you can use the following script to build and install MOOSE on your system.

     cmake .
     make